mirza-sheraz/mirza-sheraz/README.md

 - 🌱 I’m currently learning all about AI/ML.

-- 👯 I’m looking to collaborate on AI/ML and MERN related projects.
+- 👯 I’m looking to collaborate on Full Stack and AI/ML related projects.

-- 💬 Ask me about MERN stack and related technologies.
+- 💬 Ask me about Full Stack and related technologies.

 - ⚡ Fun fact: I've got a soft spot for the bad guys...on screen, at least!